- Content hierarchy and layouts for great e-shops

 The one-step process is effective, mainly when used at the beginning of an e-shop business or in more straightforward cases like when e-shops don’t offer more payment and shipping options in the purchasing process, and users are not used to making too many purchases in terms of a large number of items.

 However, the disadvantage is measuring the purchasing process, as the whole process is only one step.
-Each user’s purchase means leaving the entire purchasing process, and based on that, we can hardly estimate where the problem was.
+Each user’s purchase means leaving the entire purchasing process; based on that; we can hardly estimate where the problem was.